 Introduction to Single Page Applications

-Single page applications (SPAs) are web applications used in many websites to provide a way to interact with the page without the need to reload it.
-When you interact with SPAs, notice that the majority of the page content does not change, and only specific sections are updated.
+Single page applications (SPAs) are web applications used on many websites to provide a way to interact with the page without needing to reload it.
+When you interact with SPAs, most of the page stays the same and only specific sections are updated.

 To learn more about SPAs and how to use them in NetSuite, see the following topics: